 5. Starfield Library

 Starfield Library is filled with over 50,000 titles to its name.
-Occupying a whopping 2800 square-meters in size, the brightly lit two-storey athenaeum has rightly been named Starfield Library after long being referred to as the Open Library.
-Starfield Library is located inside the COEX shopping mall/exhibiton centre, one floor below ground.
+Occupying a whopping 2800 square meters in size, the brightly lit two-storey athenaeum has rightly been named Starfield Library after long being referred to as the Open Library.
+Starfield Library is located inside the COEX shopping mall/exhibition centre, one floor below ground.
 It’s the perfect spot to work on your laptop, read a book or take some Insta-worth shots.
 I mean – look at those shelves!

 7. Ihwa Mural Village

-However in 2006 they transformed the poor neighborhood into an artistic tourism landmark with its interesting metal sculptures, colorful mural paintings and mosaics on the walls and staircases by local artists.
-In 2013, artists were again assembled to re-decorate the area and add more displays, together with contributions from local university students.
+However, in 2006 they transformed the poor neighbourhood into an artistic tourism landmark with its interesting metal sculptures, colourful mural paintings and mosaics on the walls and staircases by local artists.
+In 2013, artists have again assembled to re-decorate the area and add more displays, together with contributions from local university students.